jeroenev/plaintext-offenders-webextension/README.md

 ## install:

-download zip and unzip folder
+clone git repo, or download zip (from "clone or download" button) and unzip folder

 open chrome://extensions